keningsun/keningsun/README.md

 Love making cool products

-Currently using Vue.js and Flutter
+Currently using JavaScript and Flutter

 <!--
 **keningsun/keningsun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.